vezzolter/DSA/DataStructures/Array/Array.md

-# &#x23F3; Historical Notes
+# &#x23F3; Origins
-The concept of organizing data into ordered sequences has evolved over time and there is no single individual behind array.
-Even though, the early assembly languages and machine languages also had primitive constructs for managing memory, but they lacked the high-level abstraction and expressiveness that arrays provide in modern programming languages.
-One notable early contribution to this concept, in the field of programming, comes from the **Fortran** programming language, which in the 1957 provided array notation and syntax for working with vectors and matrices efficiently.
+While early assembly and machine languages offered basic memory management constructs, they lacked the sophisticated abstraction and versatility inherent in arrays found in modern programming languages.
+Consequently, individuals worldwide independently devised solutions to address this limitation.
+As a result, the concept of organizing data into ordered sequences has undergone continuous evolution, with no single individual credited for the development of arrays.